For this New Year’s post, I wanted to bring back my best friend and greatest teacher: my Mom, Tarane.

 #24: “Stop getting flattered by endless apologies and take note of repeated offenses by the same or different offenders.
 If you keep facing the same offenses (like lies, cheating etc.) by different offenders, then stop.
 Seek to understand and know yourself instead of getting the other person to understand you.
 Get to know why you keep finding the same challenges with different people.
 Stop defining commitment as taking someone back after their patterns have shown they are incapable of honesty, love, and respect.
 Losing someone should not be the prerequisite for noticing his/her value” – Tarane

-#25: “Embrace the permanence of impermanence.
+#25: “Embrace impermanence.
 Everything good or bad is temporary.
-Simplify, be kind with your words and actions, love and forgive yourself and stay on your white horse.” – Tarane
+Simplify, be kind with your words and actions, love and forgive yourself, and stay on your white horse.” – Tarane

 xx Natasha & Tarane